 How to use Not So Rigid Designer

-There are 3 main areas of a pick up design:
+There are 3 main areas of a design:

 1. Threading (Top)